 El Precio de la Tierra is an eight-year journey spanning 20,000 kilometres and 35 mining communities across Peru.
 Through encounters with both historic and contemporary mining sites, the project examines the complex relationship between Quechua communities, their land, and large-scale extraction, revealing how economic transformation has reshaped landscapes, livelihoods, and long-standing ties to ...
 Read More

-This project is a personal meditation on the wildfires in my home country of Australia that connects its colonial past with its precarious climate future.
-Through a series of landscapes and animal specimen images, this work is my attempt at coming to terms with the environmental and personal impact of the recent wildfires in New South Wales, which were the largest ever recorded in the country.
-O...
+This project is a personal reflection on the wildfires in my home country of Australia, exploring their environmental impact while considering the historical context in which the land has been shaped and managed.
+Through a series of landscape photographs and images of animal specimens, the work responds to the recent wildfires in New South Wales, the largest recorded in the country.
+Over a period...
 Read More

 This exhibition by photojournalist Ali Haj Suleiman follows the relentless search of Syrian families for their disappeared loved ones.
 Rooted in his own experience, with his father missing in the regime’s prisons for more than a decade, the work reflects both personal loss and collective struggle.
 The images portray the emotional toll of absence while revealing the quiet strength of those who re...
 Read More